Prohibition of Sexual Discrimination or Sexual Violence Against or Sexual Harassment of Students

 - ACC employees wishing to report a violation of this rule should do so pursuant to ACC Administrative Rule 6.02.001.

 - Students should report violations of this rule to the the ACC District Title IX Coordinator:

 - Ongoing Training

 ACC’s commitment to raising awareness of the harm resulting from the conduct prohibited in this rule includes offering ongoing education to both employees and students.
-In addition, the Title IX Compliance Officer, Deans, investigators, and hearing officers shall receive training each academic year about offenses, investigatory procedures, due process requirements, conducting a hearing and ACC policies related to or described in this rule.
+In addition, the ACC District Title IX Coordinator, Deans, investigators, and hearing officers shall receive training each academic year about offenses, investigatory procedures, due process requirements, conducting a hearing and ACC policies related to or described in this rule.
 ACC is committed to protecting the safety of complainants and the due process of rights of all students, and promoting accountability.

 - State Law Definitions